ibm-cloud-docs/EventStreams/eventstreams157.md

 ## Preparing to migrate to the Enterprise plan
 {: #enterprise_prep}

-### Migration considerations - topics
+### Migration considerations: topics
-An application using {{site.data.keyword.messagehub}} produces and consumes to and from a number of Kafka topics.
+An application using {{site.data.keyword.messagehub}} produces to and consumes from a number of Kafka topics.

 To migrate from an Dedicated cluster to an Enterprise instance, create the topics on the new instance with the same configuration as on the Dedicated instance.